arrow_backAll insights

 What the data says

-Return per dollar invested: PwC's 2026 AI Business Predictions show businesses see an average return of $3.70 for every $1 invested in generative AI.
-High performers see a 10.3x return.
+Return per dollar invested: According to PwC's 2026 AI Business Predictions, businesses see an average return of $3.70 for every $1 invested in generative AI.
+High performers — companies that integrate AI strategically across multiple processes — see a 10.3x return.
+That spread matters: it reflects the difference between bolting a chatbot onto a website and actually connecting AI to the data and workflows that drive your business.

-Monthly savings for SMEs: 68% of US small businesses using AI regularly are saving between $500 and $2,000 per month, plus more than 20 hours of work.
+Monthly savings for SMEs: Capsule CRM's 2026 small business AI adoption research found that 68% of US small businesses using AI regularly are saving between $500 and $2,000 per month, plus more than 20 hours of work.
+Annualised, the bottom of that range covers the cost of a solid integration several times over.

-Customer support outcomes: Businesses deploying AI for customer support report 95% improved response quality, 92% faster turnaround time, and a 20% increase in customer retention.
+Customer support outcomes: IBM's 2026 research on AI ROI showed that businesses deploying AI for customer support report 95% improved response quality, 92% faster turnaround time, and a 20% increase in customer retention.
+These are not soft metrics.
+Retention is revenue.

-The honest caveat: Complex, multi-system AI projects typically take two to four years to reach satisfactory ROI.
+The honest caveat: IBM's research also notes that complex, multi-system AI projects typically take two to four years to reach satisfactory ROI.
+That is worth knowing before you commission something ambitious.
 Targeted use cases — a customer support bot, an invoice processing workflow, a social content pipeline — deliver within months.
+The timeline depends entirely on scope.

 The four highest-ROI AI use cases for SMEs